For CEO Alex Shah, Intelligence Is Central

 Alex Halperin (22:16):

 Alex Shah (22:18):

-no, no, no, no. I mean every box is different under the same skew, under the under the same batch.
-Like imagine you have five cans of Coca-Cola out of your six pack and all five cans of different, okay.
-All five cans have a little Mark on it.
+No, no. I mean every box is different under the same SKU, under the same batch.
+Imagine you have five cans of Coca-Cola out of your six pack and all five cans are different, all five cans have a little mark on it.
 That’s different.
-Right, right, right.
-This was the, this was the sort of brain shop.
-I had a couple of patents that I had in my pocket from somewhere before I had this background in category management.
-I had an understanding of how people think about it and as Katie would say, I kind of blended everything together and the idea was, Hey, we could actually make this industry safer and better than any other industry out there.
+I had a couple of patents that I had in my pocket from somewhere before, I had this background in category management.
+I had an understanding of how people think and as Katie would say, I kind of blended everything together and the idea was that we could actually make this industry safer and better than any other industry out there.
 We could literally do what all the other folks took forever to do.
 In fact, the FDA, just to give you an idea, required serialization something akin to what I’m talking about.
 That mandate only happened in November of 2018.

 Alex Halperin (23:14):

 Alex Shah (23:16):